 - Visual Arts

-For the Consecutive Education program, Redeemer has two intake periods.
+For the Bachelor of Education degree program, Redeemer has two intake periods.
 Those who apply in time for the first intake will be interviewed before the second intake application deadlines and interviews occur.
+International students are required to apply for the January intake to allow for visa processing times.

 Second Intake Deadlines